Shaddyjr/bee-image-classifier/README.md

 There were some interesting trends that came to light.
 One clearly important aspect of the images turned out to be the background color.
 Even in our best model, we found images with a background similar in color to the bee proved difficult for the model to properly classify.
 When looking at convolutional layers, we found the background pixels were a significant factor forming the network's classification output.

-Lastly, as a way of connecting our findings to a practical application, we created a [Bee Classifier mobel web appliction](https://bee-classifier.herokuapp.com) (hosted on Heroku.com, which may take a moment to spin up).
+Lastly, as a way of connecting our findings to a practical application, we created a [Bee Classifier mobel web appliction](https://bee-classifier.herokuapp.com).
 Beekeepers can use this application from their desktops or mobile devices at their convenience.
 This "proof of concept" is the direct manifestation of our best CNN in action, and could be used to further validate and test the model using real world data.

 ## Conclusion
 We were able to successfully train a CNN to perform better than the baseline model of 76.3% accuracy.
 In all, __our best performing model was the Brightness Transformation Model at 98.9% training accuracy and 99.5% testing accuracy__.
 This model featured a high overall accuracy with a few reasonable missclassifications.
 The convolutional layers also show evidence the model is using _varroa_ detection to inform image classification, giving us confidence the model would perform well in the field.
 There is a caveat with using this model, however - for best results, images should have backgrounds that contrast well with the bee.